-With feature flags, you can release new features across your app in just a click minus the long code deployment cycles, roll out segment-specific features, assess performance, and fix bugs while improving features without any code deploys.
-Feature flags will also enable you to experiment, measure, and improve in real-time by thoroughly testing user preferences and feature impact.
+Feature flags are a great way to roll out segment-specific features, assess performance, and fix bugs while improving features without any code deploys.
+They will also enable you to experiment, measure, and improve in real-time by thoroughly testing user preferences and feature impact.
 Leveraging a push notification API, you can even send rich push notifications to specific user segments to highlight these new features.

 And what if you want to roll back a feature?
 That’s possible, too, in just a click.

 #2: In-product announcement in the form of nudges & walkthroughs

 Often when launching a new feature, brands face a problem of low feature adoption.
 One of our Philippines customers – Kumu (a social entertainment app), witnessed low adoption for their newly launched ‘search’ feature.
 Users overlooking this feature found it challenging to easily search for content on their favourite topics and hashtags.
-Leveraging the spotlight nudge on the search bar helped users discover it and pt it.
+Leveraging the spotlight nudge on the search bar helped users discover it and adopt it.
 The result?
 The brand experienced an uptick of 38% on its feature adoption.

 Here’s a quick read on the ‘Top strategies to drive feature adoption.’

 Visual cues to highlight new features drive users to take quick actions.
 Big brands like Google, too, rely on nudges as an effective way to announce new features and boost customer engagement.

 How can you do the same?

 - Leverage nudges like tool-tips to convey the functionality of your new features.
 Moreover, adding CTAs to help users learn more (how to use) about the feature will encourage customer engagement.